FrancisCrickInstitute/CALM/Cellpose/Run_Cellpose_From_FIJI_on_OnDemand.md

     ```shell
     conda activate cellpose-env
     ```
 6. At this point, it is important to note that you have merely created what is essentially an empty environment called `cellpose-env`.
-To actually install Cellpose within this environment, run the following:
+To actually install Cellpose within this environment, run the following commands one by one:

     ```shell
     pip install cellpose
+    pip uninstall torch
+    conda install pytorch==1.12.0 cudatoolkit=11.3 -c pytorch
     ```
     The terminal will produce a large amount of output as the necessary packages are installed.
+Press `y` and `Enter` to proceed.
-7. To test whether the installation was succesful, run the following:
+7. To test whether the installation was successful, run the following:

     ```shell
     cellpose --help